christinawilliamson/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 </tbody>
 </table>

-If you are using the Nightscout Bridge to bring in CGM data from Dexcom servers (G4 Share2 app or G5 Mobile app) and are outside the US, you will need to add a setting for `BRIDGE_SERVER` and set the value to `EU`.
+NOTE: If you are using the Nightscout Bridge to bring in CGM data from Dexcom servers (G4 Share2 app or G5 Mobile app) and are outside the US, you will need to add a setting for `BRIDGE_SERVER` and set the value to `EU`.

 * Click on `Open App` in the top right corner of your Heroku site.